Zxadeel/BOW-SIFT-ORB/README.md

-# BOW-SIFT-ORB
+# BOW-SIFT-ORB: Object Detection using Bag of Visual Words, SIFT, and ORB

-Languages: Python
+**Languages:** Python

-In this project, I used the BOVW method to detect whether my water bottle was in an image or not.
-My methods could be easily altered for other objects.

-My motivation behind exploring the Bag of Visual Words (BOVW) could be broken down into two reasons.
-I am familiar with the Bag of Words methodology from a data mining course I took last semester, so I was excited to revisit it.
-My second reasoning is that I wanted to explore how using different methods of feature descriptors could alter the BOVW method and how it would impact the accuracy of the image classifications.
-I chose the SIFT and ORB feature descriptors.
-I also attempted to implement SIFT (located in feat_exe.py as adl_sift()) using Lowe’s groundbreaking paper and any other resource I could find to compare it with the other descriptors.
-Unfortunately, due to difficulties and time constraints, I had to abandon it.
+## Overview

+The BOW-SIFT-ORB project is an exploration of the Bag of Visual Words (BOVW) method to detect the presence of a specific object, in this case, a water bottle, within an image.
+The methods employed in this project can be easily adapted for detecting other objects as well.

+### Motivation

+The project was motivated by two primary factors:

+1. **Familiarity with BOVW**: The use of Bag of Words methodology from a previous data mining course served as a starting point for this project.
+Revisiting this concept was both exciting and intellectually stimulating.

+2. **Exploring Feature Descriptors**: The project aimed to investigate how different feature descriptors could impact the BOVW method's accuracy.
+Specifically, the project utilized SIFT and ORB feature descriptors.
+There was also an attempt to implement SIFT using Lowe's seminal paper and other resources, although this effort had to be abandoned due to difficulties and time constraints.

+## Data Collection

-I used my iPhone to gather images for my dataset.
-I took images of the bottle from different angles and distances.After gathering my images, I converted them to the jpg format and decreased their sizes to 500 by 500 to help speed up the classification time.
-I split the images into training set and test set, then split each of those into “bottle” and “no_bottle” classes.
+Images for the dataset were collected using an iPhone.
+Multiple images of the water bottle were taken from various angles and distances.
+These images were converted to the jpg format and resized to 500 by 500 pixels to enhance classification speed.
+The dataset was then split into training and test sets, further divided into "bottle" and "no_bottle" classes.

-Results from the detection system varied heavily and were extremely inconsistent.
-Initially, I noticed that BOVW using SIFT would outperform BOVW with ORB in accuracy, but was much slower than BOVW with ORB.
-Later on, I noticed that they would sometimes have equal accuracies, which I noticed in my video, and other times SIFT would perform worse.

-What could be causing this issue?
-I suspect it could be an issue with the training and testing datasets.
-Much of my training dataset images were taken inside, while much of my testing datasets were taken outside.
-The fact that the classifiers were trained on lower light, indoor images, and then were tested on brighter, outside images may be a cause.
-It could also be that my images for the “bottle” training set were not good enough.
-Although it performed poorly, with more time, I could improve results by choosing better images to improve the dataset, tweaking the number of clusters, or adjusting the frequency vectors.
-It would have been more interesting if I were able to put bounding boxes around the images that were identified as “bottle” I would also would have liked to explore alternative feature extraction methods and deep learning approaches.
+## Results and Challenges

+The results obtained from the object detection system exhibited significant variability and inconsistency.
+Key observations included:

+- Initially, BOVW with SIFT outperformed BOVW with ORB in terms of accuracy but was notably slower.
+- Later, equal accuracies were observed between the two methods in some cases, as evident in video demonstrations, while in other cases, SIFT performed worse.

+**Challenges and Potential Causes**:

+The inconsistency in results could be attributed to several factors:

+- **Differences in Training and Testing Datasets**: The training dataset predominantly contained indoor images with lower light conditions, whereas the testing dataset comprised brighter outdoor images.
+This discrepancy may have contributed to the variation in performance.

+- **Dataset Quality**: The quality of images within the "bottle" training set may have influenced poor performance.
+With more time, improvements could be made by selecting higher-quality images, adjusting the number of clusters, or fine-tuning frequency vectors.

+## Future Directions

+Despite the challenges encountered, the project presents opportunities for further exploration and improvement:

+- **Bounding Boxes**: Implementing bounding boxes around identified "bottle" images would enhance the project's visual output.

+- **Enhanced Dataset**: Improving the dataset by selecting better images and refining preprocessing techniques.

+- **Algorithm Optimization**: Fine-tuning parameters such as the number of clusters and frequency vectors for better accuracy.

+- **Alternative Approaches**: Exploring alternative feature extraction methods and deep learning approaches for object detection.